 Prior cone biopsies (particularly when ≥ 1.7 to 2.0 cm of the cervix was removed)

 Prior deep cervical lacerations (usually secondary to vaginal or cesarean delivery)

 Prior excessive or rapid dilation with instruments (now uncommon)

 Müllerian duct defects (eg, bicornuate or septate uterus)

 ≥ 2 prior fetal losses during the 2nd trimester

 Usually, cervical insufficiency is not identified until after preterm delivery occurs for the first time.

-If preterm labor is suspected after 22 to 23 wk, corticosteroids (to accelerate fetal lung maturation) and modified rest may also be indicated.
+If preterm labor is suspected after 22 to 23 wk, corticosteroids (to accelerate fetal lung maturation) and modified activity (modified rest) may also be indicated (2).

 Drug NameSelect Trade